George A. Spiva Center for the Arts

 Originally incorporated as the Ozark Artists Guild, George A. Spiva Center for the Arts has presented visual arts experiences to the four-state region since 1947.

-George A. Spiva – businessman, philanthropist, and lover of the arts – helped establish Joplin’s first art center in 1958.
+George A. Spiva – businessman, philanthropist, and lover of the arts – helped establish the Center’s first independent home in 1958.
 Founded on the belief that opportunities in the arts should be available to all, the Center continues to flourish through the generosity of members and friends who share that vision.

-First located in the Zelleken House at 4th & Sergeant, Spiva moved to the campus of Missouri Southern State University before relocating to its current home in the historic Cosgrove Building at 3rd and Wall in downtown Joplin.
+First located in the Zelleken House at 4th & Sergeant, Spiva moved to the campus of Missouri Southern State University, then to the historic Cosgrove Building at 3rd and Wall in downtown Joplin.
+As of November 2022, Spiva resides inside the state-of-the-art Harry M. Cornell Arts an Entertainment Complex in the heart of downtown Joplin.

 The Zelleken House